Path of Ancestry card art

 Still on board at game end

-799 copies were brought to games, 200 were drawn, 148 of those were cast, and 135 of the cast copies were still on the battlefield when the game ended, a stickiness rate of 91%.
+Of 2466 copies brought to games, 607 were drawn, 441 of those were played, and the large majority remained on the battlefield through end of game.

 Final zone distribution